 Statistics on UK trade with the Commonwealth

 This short note provides some key statistics on the UK’s trade with the Commonwealth – all data are from the Office for National Statistics.
-The attached Excel spreadsheet (see under supporting documents) allows for easy access and presentation of 2016 trade data between the UK and individual Commonwealth countries.
+The attached Excel spreadsheet (see under supporting documents) allows for easy access and presentation of detailed 2018 data on trade between the UK and individual Commonwealth countries and trade trends between 1999 and 2018.

-- The Commonwealth accounted for 8.9% of UK exports in 2016 – roughly the same as UK exports to Germany.
+- The Commonwealth accounted for 9.3% of UK exports – roughly the same as UK exports to Germany.

-- The Commonwealth accounted 7.8% of UK imports – roughly the same as UK imports from China.
+- The Commonwealth accounted 8.1% of UK imports – roughly the same as UK imports from the Netherlands.

-- UK trade with the Commonwealth was heavily focused on five countries – Australia, Canada, India, Singapore and South Africa.
+- UK trade with the Commonwealth was heavily focused on five countries – Australia, Canada, India, Singapore and South Africa; combined these countries accounted for 73% of UK exports to the Commonwealth and 66% of UK imports from the Commonwealth.

 Share this page